Killings of Aaron Danielson and Michael Reinoehl: Vice report

 In May 2022 Vice News reported on an extensive collection of documents it was able to review related to the shooting and subsequent investigation, some of which had been redacted, most of which came from the Thurston County sheriff's office. "[They] offer contradictory and troubling information", the site wrote.

 According to Vice, the information in the documents about the vehicle Reinoehl was in, what weapons he had, and who he was traveling with was detailed and accurate enough to support an inference that law enforcement had an informant close to Reinoehl.

 The task force that prepared to arrest Reinoehl was hampered in communicating since their radios were not working properly as they had taken them outside the jurisdiction of the local police department that usually used them.
 The decision to attempt the arrest seemed from the documents to have been taken by two officers who may have reacted to something they heard on the radio.
 An investigator found upon reviewing the contents of Reinoehl's car a week later that he had a disassembled assault rifle in a backpack in the car.
-An empty .223-caliber shell casing found in the car was linked to the handgun Reinoehl had on him when he died; this was cited in the documents to support the claim that he had fired at the police, although the report concedes that there was no way to confirm when it had been fired.
+An empty .380 caliber shell casing found in the car was linked to the handgun Reinoehl had on him when he died; this was cited in the documents to support the allegation that he had fired at the police, although the report concedes that there was no way to confirm when it had been fired.

 The shell casing seemed from the documents to have been at the center of an evidence tampering investigation conducted by an unnamed outside agency due to conflict of interest issues.
 Documents related to this were more intensely redacted than the other ones in the file, and indicate that the shell casing's presence was first reported in February 2021, when someone informed the investigators they had it and mailed it somewhere for a detective to pick up.
 The person who had learned of the casing said they had urged the person they had learned of it from to turn it over to the sheriff's office in October; that person asked them instead to keep it themselves or turn it over to a private investigator.
 Ultimately the first person advised the second that if they did not turn it over to law enforcement by a certain date the first person would report them for not doing so, which triggered the casing being sent to law enforcement via FedEx with an apparent homemade chain of custody form.
 The outcome of the investigation was unknown; the documents report that two people never returned calls concerning it.